devonVillareal/RealTimeAudioAnalysis/README.md

 *   **Audio Handling:** Pyaudio/numpy
 *   **Visualization/GUI:** Pygame

-## 📋 Prerequisites
+## Prerequisites
 Before running this project, ensure you have the following installed on your machine:
-*   Python 3.13.3 or higher
+*   Python 3.8 or higher
 *   A working microphone or system audio input device.

-## ⚙️ Installation & Setup
+## Installation & Setup

-1. Clone the repository using your configured SSH key:
+1. Clone the repository:
    ```bash
    git clone git@github-work:devonVillareal/RealTimeAudioAnalysis.git
    cd RealTimeAudioAnalysis